© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Late Iron Age settlement site N of Grace's Farm is a scheduled monument protected by Historic England under reference 1001825.
 View the official record →

-The Late Iron Age settlement site north of Grace's Farm is a prehistoric enclosed settlement located in Hampshire.
+The Late Iron Age settlement site north of Grace's Farm is an archaeological site located in Hampshire dating to the Late Iron Age period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1001825.

 Late Iron Age settlement site N of Grace's Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1001825.